-There is no direct budget impact as a result of the change in assessed values for 2019.
-As illustrated in Table #2, there will be a slight shifting of tax burden among property classes due to the legislated reassessment; but, it must be emphasized that no new taxation revenue is generated by the reassessment of properties to update and phase-in market values to the 2016 base year.
+There is no direct budget impact as a result of the change in assessed values for 2020.
+As illustrated in Table 2, there will be a slight shifting of tax burden among property classes due to the legislated reassessment; but, it must be emphasized that no new taxation revenue is generated by the reassessment of properties to update and phase-in market values to the 2016 base year.
 County staff ensure that the base tax rate (notional tax rate) is reduced to account for the higher assessed values caused by the reassessment.

-The impact of additional municipal taxes, estimated at approximately \$1,700,000, generated by the real assessment "growth" of 2.4% (weighted to 2.7% based on 2018 tax ratios) will be incorporated into the 2019 Draft Tax Supported Operating Budget.
-In accordance with the proposed 2019 Budget Guidelines, the revenues generated from this assessment growth are to be used to offset other 2019 tax levy impacts (i.e. costs of new initiatives, increases in capital infrastructure needs, etc.).
+The impact of additional municipal taxes, estimated at approximately \$1,680,000, generated by the real assessment "growth" of 2.1% (weighted to 2.5% based on 2019 tax ratios) will be incorporated into the 2020 Draft Tax Supported Operating Budget.
+In accordance with the approved 2020 Budget Guidelines, the revenues generated from this assessment growth are to be used to offset other 2020 tax levy impacts (i.e. costs of new initiatives, increases in capital infrastructure needs, etc.).
 As a budget principle, revenue from assessment growth should help to alleviate the burden of additional costs, due to new infrastructure or expanded services, on the existing tax payers.
+Although this assessment growth is higher than previously estimated within the Budget Guidelines, the 2020 Tax Supported Operating Budget will continue to be challenging as we deal with Provincial funding changes and other budget changes expected to impact Haldimand County.

 Better assessment based management practices will ensure that the integrity and equity of the County's tax base is maintained.
 By reviewing assessment changes and challenging assessment reductions as necessary, the County can better manage the potential negative financial impacts and resulting shift of tax burden caused by MPAC's valuations.
 As noted above, a more comprehensive and long term analysis of these assessment related impacts needs to be developed and presented to Council.
-This analysis will need to take into account, not only the impact of assessment growth and property taxes, but the need for future infrastructure, services and operating costs, as further outlined in the 2019 Tax Supported Budget Guidelines report (FIN-02-2019 Budget Guidelines - 2019).
+This analysis will need to take into account, not only the impact of assessment growth and property taxes, but the need for future infrastructure, services and operating costs, as further outlined in the 2020 Tax Supported Budget Guidelines report (FIN-01-2020 Budget Guidelines - 2020).